 - Average annual EBITDA of $370 million over Life of Mine (“LoM”); average EBITDA margin over LOM of 67%6

-- Seasoned management team led by veterans with decades of experience developing and operating mines and advanced materials facilities.
+- We have a seasoned management team led by veterans with decades of experience developing and operating mines and advanced materials facilities.

 1 Source: Roskill 2017 report.

 2 Federal Register notice of May 18, 2018.